-Using DBMS_LOB with SecureFiles LOBs and DBFS
+The DBMS_LOB Package Used with SecureFiles LOBs and DBFS

 The DBMS_LOB package provides subprograms to operate on, or access and manipulate specific parts of a LOB or complete LOBs.

-The package applies to both SecureFiles LOB and BasicFiles LOB.
-See Oracle Database PL/SQL Packages and Types Reference, DBMS_LOB package for the complete details of this package.
+The DBMS_LOB package applies to both SecureFiles LOB and BasicFiles LOB.

-The following sections describe modifications made to the DBMS_LOB constants and subprograms with the addition of SecureFiles LOB and Database File System (DBFS), which is introduced in Chapter 5.
+DBMS_LOB Constants Used with SecureFiles LOBs and DBFS and DBMS_LOB Subprograms Used with SecureFiles LOBs and DBFS describe modifications made to the DBMS_LOB constants and subprograms with the addition of SecureFiles LOB and Database File System (DBFS).